the mountains of Great Basin

 Most cities in the United States are no more than a three hour flight away.
 And if you fly from the east coast, you even get a couple of extra hours of time difference at the beginning of your trip.
 An early flight from the east coast and you can begin your road trip the same day.

 Finally, rental cars are generally always available in Las Vegas and they are pretty affordable.
 Prices are usually a fraction of the cost in other cities.
-Use kayak.com to compare prices among rental car agencies for the very best deal.
+DiscoverCars.com provides 24/7 customer service and no hidden fees.
+You can use them to compare prices and the right vehicle for you.

 What Are the Best Road Trips From Las Vegas to National Parks?